coq/coq/doc/sphinx/language/core/primitive.rst

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
-Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Uint63` module from the `coq-primitive` library (including signed functions for :g:`Sint63` despite the name).
+Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Uint63` module from the `coq-runtime-types` library (including signed functions for :g:`Sint63` despite the name).

 Literal values (at type :g:`Uint63.int`) are extracted to literal OCaml values